MaptimeCalgary/maptimecalgary.github.io/links/index.md

 ### [GeoGratis](http://geogratis.cgdi.gc.ca/geogratis/Home)

 > Maps and data from across Canada - topography, agriculture, geology, etc. Many different collections and a basic search tool to explore spatially.
+Including a REST API for requesting data and collection information.

 ## Design